1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Most do not cause harm.

-• Over time, some may slowly turn into cancer.
+• Others can slowly degenerate into cancer.

 Common Causes and Risk Factors